 The Island Roamer is a 21-metre ketch-rigged yacht, large enough for comfort, privacy and safety, and small enough to create a good atmosphere on board.
 She features eight private cabins, showers, a large salon and lounge areas.
 On deck, a large covered seating area provides protection against the elements.

-The SV Bluewater 82 is a new vessel currently under construction, which will accommodate 12 guests in large, spacious cabins, each with two lower berths and an en suite bathroom.
+The Island Solitude is a new vessel currently under construction, which will accommodate 12 guests in large, spacious cabins, each with two lower berths and an en suite bathroom.
 At 24 metres in length, she has been specifically designed for cruising the coastline of British Columbia.